-Additional Requirements: Students must attend two recitals or concerts per year and document such in their Music Portfolio.
+Additional Requirements: Students must attend eight recitals or concerts per year and document such in their Music Portfolio.
 The portfolios should be submitted for review each year by November 1 to the Chair of the Music Department.
+A minimum 2.5 GPA is required in music courses.

-Business Electives: 20 credits MAR 301 Principles of M
+Business Electives: 20 credits chosen from: